-- City of Ann Arbor Water Treatment Plant provided analysis of all water samples for the Middle Huron.
+- City of Ann Arbor Water Treatment Plant provides analysis of all water samples for Washtenaw County monitoring.

-- City of Brighton Wastewater Treatment Plant provided analysis of all water samples for the Huron Chain of Lakes.
+- City of Brighton Wastewater Treatment Plant provides analysis of all water samples for Livingston County monitoring.

 - Livingston County Drain Commissioner’s Office provided field equipment.